MultiSafepay/docs/content/getting-started/glossary.md

 The part of a merchant's integration not accessible to customers.
 Here you can connect with MultiSafepay, configure settings, process refunds, make API requests, and receive notifications.

 ---
+#### BNPL
+Buy now pay later methods let customers pay for their order after receiving it, and only for the items they keep.

+---
 #### cardholder
 A customer who uses a card issued by a bank to make cashless payments to a merchant.